mesb/mesb.github.io/_posts/2016-07-08-on-problem-solving.md

 1. What is the nature of a tree?

-    A tree is a list which is empty or whose elements are either lists or atoms.
+    A tree is a list which is either empty or whose elements are themselves lists or atoms.
 I will now formally describe a tree.

     Tree :== () | (Atom.
 Tree)